An improved uncertainty principle for functions with symmetry: Generic finite fields

-Theorem \ref{Theresa} completely addresses the nonvanishing minors property for prime fields.
+Theorem \ref{Mary} completely addresses the strong uncertainty property over prime fields.
 What happens if we move to non-prime fields?
 In this section we systematically investigate this question.
 We also pose, at the end, an open problem (Problem \ref{Jorah}).
-If $H$ is a subgroup of the unit group $\Fqu$ of a finite field $\Fq$, and $\chi$ is a complex-valued character of $H$, then recall from Section \ref{Doris} that we say that \emph{$(\Fq,\chi)$ has the nonvanishing minors property} if the $(\chi,R,S)$-compressed Fourier matrices have the nonvanishing minors property (which either holds for all of them or none of them, by Corollary \ref{Anne}).